-1. Is Smart Share turned on?
+1. Is Auto-share turned on?

-Smart Share is off by default.
+Auto-share is off by default.
 Go to Settings → General to check.
 Only a Master Admin can change it.

 2. Has the visibility been manually overridden?